mitranim/wordplay/readme.md

 grainbow (shines on crops) © M

-riproduction (when an organism tears itself in half, like amoebas do 🦠; also, when one of the partners dies in the process 🪦; inefficient and doomed, like pandas) © M
+riproduction (dead matter to live mater; when an organism tears itself in half, like amoebas do 🦠; when one of the partners dies in the process 🪦; inefficient and doomed, like pandas) © M

 deeployment (oceanic installations; very long-term plans, possibly involving sleeper agents) © M